 Simply fill your cheeks with air and blow out as you sing.
 Almost as if you were trying to put out a birthday candle with your singing voice.
-Like this:

 Pick any song and go over the melody like this.
 You should find it a little difficult.
 Almost as if you’re running out of breath.
 This will force you to put the right amount of air, balance and power behind your voice.
 Give it a try.

 And, may I say, you make a very good-looking puffer fish!

 A good way of knowing if you’re doing it right is by pinching your nose with your fingers.
 Whether your nose is blocked or not, it shouldn’t change how your voice sounds.

 After practicing the song like this once or twice, try actually singing it.
 This time, you’ll find your body much more comfortable putting energy behind your vocals.